nwdigitalradio/n7nix/docs/CORE_INSTALL.md

   Subdevices: 0/1
   Subdevice #0: subdevice #0
 ```
 * If you do not see _udrc_ enumerated  **do not continue**
+  * Until the UDRC/DRAWS drivers are loaded the configuration scripts will not succeed.
+  * Run the _showudrc.sh_ script and [post the console output to the UDRC groups.io forum](https://nw-digital-radio.groups.io/g/udrc/topics)

 ## ssh into your new image